 Their average IQ was about 125.
 They were very smart and prized intelligence in their mates.

 Fear was breed out of Vikings and perhaps it was done so in their ancestors before they became Vikings.

 You can right away see why that won't work in the cold north.
-That is why they breed out the emotion of fear.
-Those things in the north that will scare most people need to be approached with pure logic.
+That is why they breed out the emotion of fear and left only the intelligent ones alive.
+Those things in the north that will scare most people need to be approached with pure logic and brains.

 The higher intelligence replaces the loss of the emotion of fear.